sd-powell/portfolio_project_1/TESTING.md

 | As a returning site user, I want to revisit the site for inspiration, such as reading about the DJs style or listening to the latest mixes. | New content can be accessed by the user in the social media links or mixes section. |

 ---

-### Full Testing

-Full testing was performed on the following devices:

-* Desktop:
-  * Mac Studio 2022 LG HDR 4k screen
-* Laptop:
-  * Macbook Pro 2023 16 inch screen
-* Tablet:
-  * iPad Pro 12.9in 2017
-* Mobile Devices:
-  * iPhone 11
-  * iPhone 12 pro
-  * iPhone XR

-  Additional testing was taken by friends and family on a variety of devices and screen sizes.

 ### Features Testing